How to Flush DNS Cache

 Is it safe to flush DNS?

 Yes, it is completely safe to flush DNS caches periodically.
 You aren’t erasing any important data; it removes addresses that are outdated, invalid, or just taking up space.
+You can also flush other caches, like your iPhone cache, to improve performance.

 How often should you flush DNS?